vikkio88/poso/README.md

 - `--show-headers`       Show the response headers
 - `--status-only`        Print only the response status
 - `--silent`             Reduce verbosity.
+- `--json`               Parse the response and print it as json string.

 ## Execute a request